 End-to-End Testing

 After unit testing is successful, the integration is ready for end-to-end testing.
-During this process, test data travels through Workday Student and any integrated systems to complete an academic or student process.
-If the integration passes end-to-end testing, it’s ready for when it will go live in Workday Student.
+During this process, test data travels through Workday and any integrated systems to complete an academic or student process.
+If the integration passes end-to-end testing, it’s ready for when it will go live in Workday.
 If it doesn’t pass, the developer(s) re-code and unit test the integration(s), and the team performs another end-to-end test.
 This process repeats until the integration works as intended.

 Questions?